thevuong/next15-filterlist/STEPS.md

 ## Test lighthouse scores again

+- New fullscreen with pre-measured lighthouse scores deployed version.
 - FCP: FCP is now instant.
 We are showing the project details from the start.
 Check ms in logs.
 - LCP: LCP is our PPR'd project details, also instant.
 Check ms in logs.
 - Speed index is also even better.